-Nowadays lot of people are switching to CNG powered cars, the reason being that CNG powered cars are light on the pocket to run.
-They also provide far superior mileage when compared to its petrol and diesel counterparts.
-And what’s more, the emissions of a CNG powered car is far less than petrol and diesel, making it environment friendly too 😊!
+Nowadays, a lot of people are switching to CNG-powered cars, the reason being that CNG-powered cars are light on the pocket to run.
+They also provide far superior mileage when compared to their petrol and diesel counterparts.
+And what’s more, the emissions of a CNG-powered car are far less than petrol and diesel, making it environment-friendly too! 😊

 Follow these simple steps to ensure your CNG powered car’s safety:

-· Last but not the least, we strongly recommend that you do not light up cigarettes inside your CNG car.
+- Last but not the least, we strongly recommend that you do not light up cigarettes inside your CNG car.
 As it is, cigarettes are bad for your health.
-Lest we say, in a CNG powered car the consequences can be far more disastrous.
-For obvious reasons!
+In a CNG-powered car, the consequences can be far more disastrous, for obvious reasons!

-While these are things that should be followed before a mishap occurs, but what do you do after?
-Well if you have a car insurance, that covers your CNG fuel tank, you will at least be covered for the repairs in case of a partial damage or get the entire price for your car in case of a total loss.
-And in case you have a Personal Accident cover, that is mandated by the IRDAI, if there’s an injury or death of the owner driver, there is a compensation offered for it, up to 15 Lakhs.
+While these are things that should be followed before a mishap occurs, what do you do after?
+Well, if you have car insurance that covers your CNG fuel tank, you will at least be covered for the repairs in case of a partial damage or get the entire price of your car in case of a total loss.
+And in case you have a Personal Accident cover, that is mandated by the IRDAI, if there’s an injury or death of the owner driver, there is a compensation offered for it, up to15 lakhs.